IETF-TEAS-WG/teas-ns-dt/framework/draft-framework.md

 Note: It is conceivable that extensions to these IETF technologies are needed in order to fully support all the ideas that can be implemented with slices, but at least in the beginning there is no plan for the creation of new protocols or interfaces.

-Driven largely by needs surfacing from 5G, the concept of network slicing has gained traction ([NGMN-NS-Concept], [TS23501], [TS28530], and [BBF-SD406]).
-In [TS23501], Network Slice is defined as "a logical network that provides specific network capabilities and network characteristics", and Network Slice Instance is defined as "A set of Network Function instances and the required resources (e.g. compute, storage and networking resources) which form a deployed Network Slice".
-According to [TS28530], an end-to-end network slice consists of three major types of network segments: Radio Access Network (RAN), Transport Network (TN) and Core Network (CN).
+Driven largely by needs surfacing from 5G, the concept of network slicing has gained traction ({{NGMN-NS-Concept}}, {{TS23501}}, {{TS28530}}, and {{BBF-SD406}}).
+In {{TS23501}}, Network Slice is defined as "a logical network that provides specific network capabilities and network characteristics", and Network Slice Instance is defined as "A set of Network Function instances and the required resources (e.g. compute, storage and networking resources) which form a deployed Network Slice".
+According to {{TS28530}}, an end-to-end network slice consists of three major types of network segments: Radio Access Network (RAN), Transport Network (TN) and Core Network (CN).
 Transport network provides the required connectivity within and between RAN and CN portions, with a specific performance commitment.
 For each end-to-end network slice, the topology and performance requirement on transport network can be very different, which requires the transport network to have the capability of supporting multiple different transport slices.

 While network slices are commonly discussed in the context of 5G, it is important to note that transport slices are a narrower concept, and focus primarily on particular network connectivity aspects.
 Other systems, including 5G deployments, may use transport slices as a component to create entire systems and concatenated constructs that match their needs, including end-to-end connectivity.